By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-This digitisation aligns with broader health policy trends toward electronic regulatory systems across Europe.
-The system aims to reduce processing times and improve traceability of pharmaceutical exports.
+This digitisation aligns with broader health policy trends toward electronic regulatory systems.
+The system aims to improve administrative processes for pharmaceutical exports.

 Impact on Pharmaceutical Industry